 - The payment reaches Bob, and as he didn’t request any payment that matches the payment hash, his node returns an “unknown payment hash error” back to the attacker;

-If the attacker receives an “insufficient balance error”, now knows that Alice doesn’t have 1 BTC outbound liquidity, so he could try again with smaller amounts until he receives an “unknown payment hash error”.
+If the attacker receives an “insufficient balance error,” he now knows that Alice doesn’t have 1 BTC outbound liquidity, so he could try again with smaller amounts until he receives an “unknown payment hash error.”

-In the GIF above, the attacker uses probing to find out that Alice’s local balance is at least 0.5 BTC and less than 0.75.
+In the GIF above, the attacker probes to find that Alice’s local balance is at least 0.5 BTC and less than 0.75.
 Since the total capacity has to be 1 BTC, the attacker can also infer Bob’s local balance.
-The attacker can also keep the process going, with smaller increments in each step, until it finds that Alice has exactly 0.5 BTC in her local balance.
+The attacker can also keep the process going, with smaller increments in each step until it finds that Alice has exactly 0.5 BTC in her local balance.

-While this mechanism can be used to discover channel balances for a specific payment channel, it can also be used to take a broader picture of how liquidity is distributed in the network.
+While this mechanism can discover channel balances for a specific payment channel, it can also show how liquidity is distributed in the network.
 The attacker can probe all the nodes in the network to discover how the liquidity is distributed over the network at a specific time.
-He can keep doing this periodically and compare each snapshot of the network to see where liquidity flowed.
+He can keep doing this periodically and compare each network snapshot to see where liquidity flowed.

 Compare the two snapshots above and see if you can identify how much Alice paid Bob and through which channels the payment passed through.

-The bright side is that, as the network scales, this kind of attack becomes more difficult and expensive to achieve, as more nodes will have to be probed in the same amount of time.
+The bright side is that, as the network scales, this attack becomes more difficult and expensive to achieve, as more nodes will have to be probed in the same amount of time.

 HTLCs require that all nodes in the route use the same payment hash.
 If an attacker controls more than one node in the route, it’ll know that the payment being routed is the same payment just by comparing the payment hash.
-In certain scenarios, this can be enough to correlate the payment to the sender and receiver.
+This can be enough in certain scenarios to correlate the payment to the sender and receiver.

-One such scenario is when both sender and receiver only have one connection each, and this connection is to nodes that are controlled by the attacker, just like shown in the image below.
+One such scenario is when both sender and receiver only have one connection each, which is to nodes controlled by the attacker, just like shown in the image below.
 If the attacker knows that these nodes only have one connection, the payment must be coming and going to them.